Civil Air Patrol Maryland Wing

 development training and acquire new skills that benefit personal and professional growth.

-▲ Contributed over $164 million in man-hours in 2015 by serving the disaster relief and
+▲ Contributed over $193 million in man-hours in 2020, serving the emergency services, youth

 currently in the fleet.